About Me : Daiki Yoshikawa

 A 28 year-old Japanese living in Helsinki, Finland (since 2016).

-Completed Mater’s degree in Business at University of Jyväskylä.
+Completed Mater’s degree in Business and Economics at University of Jyväskylä.

 Currently working for a Finnish company in the capital area.